-Improvement Grants support quality improvement projects that propose solutions to challenges faced by the University either as a whole or in part and encourage the development and sharing of good practice.
+Improvement Grants support the University’s preparations for Academic Audit.
+The Cycle 6 Academic Audit focuses on teaching, learning, support and outcomes for students.
+Improvement Grants are awarded to projects that propose solutions to challenges faced by the University and encourage the development and sharing of good practice.
 Projects may take a variety of forms including benchmarking, enhancement initiatives, interventions, pilots or other innovative endeavours.

 The fund is not for supporting activities that should be part of the normal course of work of a department or service area.

 For further information about this year’s round, it’s Point of Focus and the application process please read the Improvement Grant Information Sheet below.

 Projects which support the Academic Audit focus will receive special consideration.